 Article 6(3) and the Directive from which it derives does not include a definition of a 'plan'.
-Subsequent guidance2 suggests the word 'plan' has a potentially very broad meaning.
+Subsequent guidance2 suggests the word 'plan' has potentially a very broad meaning.
 The New Forest National Park Partnership Plan is not in itself a land-use plan that permits a particular form of development.
 It could also be argued that it is in part a policy document that establishes an indication of general political will and intention of the Authority and its partners.
 Guidance3 suggests that it can be argued that it is not appropriate to consider such documents to constitute 'plans' for the purpose of Article 6(3), particularly if any initiatives deriving from such policy statements must pass through the intermediary of a land-use or sectoral plan.
+However, as the National Park Partnership Plan does contain objectives that provide a strategy for implementation through subsequent, more specific projects in the annual action plans, it is considered the approach of assessment has merit in forming a tool to highlight ways in which policies and actions can be improved to reflect the first purpose of the National Park